taz1003/Portfolio-Project-1---Talent-Knox/README.md

   3. __[Font Awesome](https://fontawesome.com/)__
      - Font Awesome kit was used on all pages to add icons for aesthetic and UX purposes.
 The favicon was also created using this website.
   4. __[Gitpod](https://www.gitpod.io/)__
-     - All the coding was done using Gitpod, also the terminal was used to commit to git and push to Github.
+     - All the coding was done using Gitpod, also the terminal was used to commit to git and push to GitHub.
   5. __[GitHub](https://github.com/)__
-     - Github was used to store all the coding after being pushed from Gitpod.
+     - GitHub was used to store all the coding after being pushed from Gitpod.
   6. __[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) & [W3 Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/)__
      - W3C Markup Validator and W3 Jigsaw CSS Validator were used to test and validate the HTML and CSS coding of all the pages and their styles.
   7. __[Screenfly](https://screenfly.org/)__